kfoofw/bandit_simulations/python/analysis/eps-greedy.md

         return
 ```

-With the algorithm setup for Espsilon Greedy, we need to discuss the distribution of the arm/action.
+With the algorithm setup for Epsilon Greedy, we need to discuss the distribution of the arm/action.
 Think of each arm/action as a coin flip.
 The outcome of a coin flip is of a dichotomous nature, either Heads or Tails.
 Thus, we can implement a Bernoulli distribution for each arm.
 This essentially becomes our Reward information distribution system for each arm.

 ```
 class BernoulliArm():